VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 High-Level-Dropper/Chapter_4 LAB_Playbook.md

 ## High-Level-Dropper analysis: x64dbg
 The first step is to run your Win32 dropper, check that the .exe is running and that a stable meterpreter C2 channel is open.
-Then we open x64dbg and attach to the running process, note that if you open the syscall dropper directly in x64dbg, you need to run the assembly first.
+Then we open x64dbg and attach to the running process, note that if you open the Win32 dropper directly in x64dbg, you need to run the assembly first.
 <details>
 <p align="center">
 <img width="800" alt="image" src="https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/a8509e63-ddea-4dee-894f-b2266bb3e504">